danilodelucio/DL_Maya_Toolkit/README.md

 <!-- ########################################################################## CHECK NGONS ########################################################################## -->
 ___
 # :white_check_mark: Check Ngons
-It will highlight all the Ngons if they were found.
+It will highlight all the faces with more than 4 vertex (which are considered as Ngons).

 > [!IMPORTANT]
-> For now, this feature does not have a progress bar, so keep in mind that this process can take some time depending on the selected 3D model, such as a dense mesh.
+> _For now, this feature does not have a progress bar, so keep in mind that this process can take some time depending on the selected 3D model, such as a dense mesh._

 <img width="400" alt="image" src="https://github.com/danilodelucio/DL_Maya_Toolkit/assets/47226196/cbe9ae38-b79d-4bb7-99a0-d62c3ea6a797">